muratk3n/thirdwave/en/README.md

 ---

 Nice try genius.
 See above.
-I plotted February averages for Austin, TX per year, since 1940.
+Plotted February averages for Austin, TX per year, since 1940.
 The trend is up.

 "Aw man the weather is cold in TX, that means no glob warming"